LabsParadox/Demo/README.md

-# Paradox Labs Creator Stats App Documentation
+# Creator Stats App - Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is being hosted [here, on prdx.cloud](https://prdx.cloud).